Trichomoniasis

 • You may also have pain when passing urine (peeing) or during ejaculation (coming).

-Trichomoniasis can be treated with either a single dose of antibiotics or as a 1-week course.
-The antibiotic is called metronidazole.
-The tablets can sometimes make you feel a bit sick, but it helps if you take them with food.
-Don’t drink alcohol for 24 hours after taking the tablets as it will make you feel really sick.
+The antibiotic tablets can sometimes make you feel a bit nauseous (sick), but it helps if you take them with food.
+Don't drink alcohol while taking the tablets or for as least 24 hours after finishing your full course of antibiotics.

 Practising safer sex can protect you from getting, or passing on trichomoniasis and other STIs.
 The following tips can help prevent STIs: